queenrhea/End-to-End-Detection-of-Network-Compression/README.md

 # End-to-End-Detection-of-Network-Compression
 By: Rhea Arora and Angie Preciado

-Project Description: Implemented two network applications to detect whether network compression is present and locate the compression link on the network path.
-One application is a client/server application and the other application is a standalone application which works in an uncooperative environment.

-# Instructions for compiling and running
+# Introduction

+Implemented network compression detection in a client/server application.
+The purpose of the project is to implement the end-to-end approach which is used to detect compression to save end-host resources by not compressing more data at the intermediate nodes.

+# Requirements

-Uses json-c library for parsing the configuration file.
+This project uses json-c library for parsing the configuration file.

 To install json-c, run this command on the the terminal:

     sudo apt install libjson-c-dev

 And follow the instructions here: https://github.com/json-c/json-c/blob/master/README.md#buildunix

+# Instructions for compiling and running

 TO COMPILE PROGRAMS: